redneb/ghc-alt-libc/HOWTO-gentoo-musl-chroot.md

-Here's a quick and dirty way to setup a musl based chroot environment using the experimental gentoo image for x86_64:
+Here's a quick and dirty way to set up a musl based chroot environment using the experimental gentoo image for x86_64:

     CHROOT_PATH=/var/tmp/gentoo-musl